ibm-cloud-docs/vpc/block_storage_vpc_expand_volumes.md

 ### Boot volumes
 {: #expand-boot-vols}

-By default, when you create an instance from a stock image, a 100 GB, 3,000 IOPS boot volume is created and attached to the instance.
-Instances that are created with a custom image or snapshot from the CLI, with the API or Terraform, can have a specified boot volume capacity in the range of 10 GB to 250 GB.
-In the console, the default minimum capacity of a boot volume is always 100 GB.

-Regardless of the image type, you can increase boot volume capacity from its minimum provisioned size up to 250 GB.
-You can increase the capacity either when you provision an instance or later by updating the boot volume..
+The default boot volume size for most virtual server profiles is 100 GB.
+Some Linux stock images can be installed on a boot volume with capacity as small as 10 GB, while some Windows stock images require a minimum of 40 GB.
+If you're importing a custom image or snapshot, the boot volume capacity can be 10 - 250 GB, when you use first-generation volume profiles, or 10 - 32,000 GB when you're using the second-generation `sdp` profile.

 The boot volume expansion takes effect without a restart of the virtual server.
 However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
 {: note}